Silent Night, Deadly Night Part 2

-Silent Night, Deadly Night Part 2 is a 1987 American slasher film edited, co-written with Joseph H. Earle, and directed by Lee Harry.
-It is the sequel to 1984's Silent Night, Deadly Night, and was followed by Silent Night, Deadly Night 3: Better Watch Out! in 1989.
-Its plot focuses on Ricky Caldwell, the brother of Billy Chapman, and his own trauma regarding his parents' Christmas Eve murders, which triggers his own killing spree.
+Silent Night, Deadly Night Part 2 is a 1987 American slasher film directed by Lee Harry.
+It is the sequel to 1984's Silent Night, Deadly Night and the second installment in the franchise.
+The film stars Eric Freeman, James L. Newman, Elizabeth Kaitan, and Jean Miller.
+Its plot focuses on Ricky Caldwell (Freeman), the brother of Billy Chapman, and his own trauma regarding his parents' Christmas Eve murders, which triggers his own killing spree.
 The film uses approximately 25 minutes of archive footage from the original film as flashbacks.